|The Allergy Center|

 The delayed or type III pattern of food allergy is an evolving process over time.
 Often there is a "background noise" of milder but chronic symptoms, punctuated episodically by more acute events.
 This may be a life-long process that begins with colic, rhinitis, recurrent otitis media and/or eczema in infancy and progresses through different symptom patterns as the years go by.
 A typical presentation of type III pattern food allergy involves symptoms emerging in waves of dysfunction.
 A typical adult patient will present with recurrent rhinopharyngitis, abdominal pain and bloating, generalized muscle-tension, aching and stiffness with fatigue, weakness, and often cognitive dysfunction.
 In any given patient, the mechanism of disease may not be demonstrable by objective means especially when the disease is at an early stage of development and dysfunction is relatively mild.
 Physical signs include flushing, allergic shiners with suborbital edema, butterfly rash, rhinitis, enlarged cervical nodes, increased skin telangiectasias, edema of hands and feet, muscle and connective tissue tenderness with "trigger nodes", skin rashes, tender costochondral junctions, and spot tenderness in the abdomen, most often RLQ and LLQ.

-None of this phenomenology would make sense without a standard method of diet revision to reveal the food origin of the disease.
-Both patient and physician must have the opportunity to demonstrate clearing of symptoms on an elemental nutrient formula (Alpha ENF)and/or an oligoantigenic diet.
+None of this makes sense without a standard method of diet revision to reveal the food origin of the disease.
+Both patient and physician must create an opportunity to demonstrate clearing of symptoms on an elemental nutrient formula (Alpha ENF)and/or an low allergy diet.
 Both must also have the opportunity to study the patterns of returning symptoms when a reactive food is again eaten.

 The most important initial experiment is to require that a sick patient stop eating the food that is making him ill long enough that the pathological processes subside and symptoms clear.
 An elemental nutrient formula, free of protein and peptide antigens can supply complete nutrition and allows a patient to continue long enough to experience remission - 10 to 20 days is the expected time of symptom clearing.